syatam/CastV3Test/README.md

 CastV3Test is a demo application which shows how to cast a single video from an android device and it does provide how does mini controller and expanded controllers work.

-This is developer based on Android Cast V3 SDK
+This app is developed based on Android Cast V3 SDK

 Setup Instructions:-